ivanbruel/webdriver.sh/README.md

 </picture>
 </p>

-Bash script for managing NVIDIA's web drivers on macOS High Sierra.
+Bash script for managing NVIDIA's web drivers on macOS High Sierra with an option to set the required build number in NVDAStartupWeb.kext and NVDAEGPUSupport.kext.

-- The easiest way to install NVIDIA's drivers
-- Quickly roll back to a previous driver version with ```webdriver list```
-- Applies a Clover kext patch if drivers are not being patched some other way (Clover systems)
-- Or patches the drivers to load on your current macOS version (non-Clover systems)
-- Also sets the required build number in NVDAEGPUSupport.kext (EGPU systems)

 <br/>